 A second Community Share issue in 2017 raised £147k towards improvements to the pitch and extension to the stand that doubled the seating capacity to meet the ground grading requirements that would allow Darlington FC to compete in the end of season promotion play offs (subject to the club finishing in a qualifying position).

 DFCSG's introduction of the Boost the Budget campaign in 2017 has been phenomenally successful in providing a significant contribution to the annual playing budget.
-Since inception, and as at June 2022, fans have raised over £630,000.
+Since inception, and as at June 2023, fans have raised just shy of £800,000.
 Indeed, a number of other clubs have followed DFCSG's lead but none have been so successful as our scheme.